castle-engine/castle-engine/examples/lazarus/model_3d_viewer/README.txt

 Usage:

-- Open any 3D file supported by view3dscene (VRML 1.0, 2.0, X3D, 3DS ---
+- Open any 3D file supported by view3dscene (X3D, VRML 1.0/2.0, Collada, 3DS ---
   see view3dscene docs [http://castle-engine.sourceforge.net/view3dscene.php]).
   You can open using "File -> Open" menu item or just pass filename on command-line.

-- Navigation in the scene follows NavigationInfo.type encoded in VRML.
+- Navigation in the scene follows NavigationInfo.type encoded in VRML/X3D.
   (if none, Examine will be used).
   See view3dscene docs for keys to control Walk/Examine navigation [http://castle-engine.sourceforge.net/view3dscene.php], or just try